T

 Getsemani

-Bohemian and vibrant, known for its street art, lively plazas, and a mix of traditional and modern eateries.
+Bohemian and vibrant, known for its street art, lively plazas, and a fantastic mix of street food and local eateries.

 Bocagrande